 - This is a big topic...

-- We'll try to respond to what you would like to hear.

 - There are a lot of tools to choose from:

 - Open Source

 - Commercial

 - Linux/Unix-based

 - Windows-based

 - Network Vendor tools (Cisco, Juniper, others)

 - No one combination of tools is correct for everyone.

 - What you need to know about your network will drive your choice of tools.